 (2) For the purpose of this presentation, for each row the total amount of financial instruments transferred or pledged and cash collateral (received) or pledged may not exceed the applicable gross amount of assets or (liabilities) as presented here.
 Therefore, the Company has reduced the amount of financial instruments transferred or pledged as collateral related to the Company's repurchase agreements and cash collateral pledged on the Company's financial derivative assets and liabilities.
-Total financial instruments transferred or pledged as collateral or pledged as collateral or pledged as of December 31, 2016 were \$1.22 billion.
-As of December 31, 2016 total cash collateral on financial derivative assets and liabilities excludes \$4.6 million and \$0.1 million, respectively of net excess cash collateral.
+Total financial instruments transferred or pledged as collateral on the Company's repurchase agreements as of December 31, 2016 were \$1.22 billion.
+As of December 31, 2016 total cash collateral on financial derivative assets and liabilities excludes \$4.6 million and \$0.1 million. respectively of net excess cash collateral.